 1. The overview of Bahamas Economic Substance

-In reaction to the EU and OECD approaches in curbing harmful tax practices caused by many “profit shifting through offshore tax structure” jurisdictions, the Bahamas introduced The Commercial Entities (Substance Requirements) Act, 2018 (“CESRA”), or the “Act”).
+In reaction to the EU and OECD approaches in curbing harmful tax practices caused by many “profit shifting through offshore tax structure” jurisdictions, the Bahamas introduced The Commercial Entities (Substance Requirements) Act, 2018 (CESRA).
 After CESRA comes the Guidelines, which was then released in February 2019, in the Gazette.

-This is one of the stand-out efforts of the Bahamas government to enhance their commitment towards the EU’s policies regarding substance matters for entities engaging in business activities within the Bahamas.
+This is one of the stand-out efforts of the Bahamas government to enhance their commitment towards the EU’s policies regarding substance matters.
+Entities that engage in business activities within the Bahamas must adhere to the regulations set out in the Act.
 The Bahamas CESRA walks through the applicability of the Bahamas economic substance, reporting requirements for commercial entities, and possible penalties for non-compliance entities.

 In what follows, we will delve into who to apply, and how to comply with the Bahamas economic substance rules.